abpframework/abp/docs/en/Modules/OpenIddict.md

 You can also change this options via `PreConfigure`.

+#### Automatically removing orphaned tokens/authorizations

+There is a background task in the `Domain` module (`enabled by default`) that automatically removes orphaned tokens/authorizations, you can configure `TokenCleanupOptions` to manage it.

 ### ASP NET Core module

 This module integrates ASP NET Core, with built-in MVC controllers for four protocols.
 It uses OpenIddict's [Pass-through mode](https://documentation.openiddict.com/guides/index.html#pass-through-mode).